 When the temporary restraining order is imposed by an authority it takes effect immediately.
 The case is processed more thoroughly in the next few days in the district court where the case is processed and decided, whether the restraining order will be imposed and for how long (see Duration and renewal of the restraining order further down on this page).

 Content of a restraining order

-Duration of a restraining order
+Duration and renewal of the restraining order

-Restraining order case at the district court
+Processing of a restraining order in the district court

 Violation of a restraining order